containers/quadlet/docs/Fileformat.md

 will be called `systemd-$NAME`, and the generated service file `$NAME-volume.service`.

-Using volume units allows containers to depends on volumes being automatically pre-created.
+Using volume units allows containers to depend on volumes being automatically pre-created.
 This is particularly interesting if you need to specify special options to volume creation, as podman will otherwise create unknown volumes with the default options.